 1. Do your research on the show or network you’re auditioning for.

-And if you’re lucky enough to also get the information of the director or casting director you’ll be auditioning for, study up on them as well.
-LinkedIn, Instagram, Facebook… Nowadays, no one is truly anonymous.
+If you’re lucky enough to also get the information of the director or casting director you’ll be auditioning for, study up on them as well.
+LinkedIn, Instagram, Facebook…nowadays, no one is truly anonymous.
 I remember one audition where, on my way out the door, I mentioned a UFC fighter I knew the casting director liked thanks to an Instagram photo I’d seen.
 That was the last thing he had to remember me by, and I booked the job.

 When researching the show, especially if it’s a show that’s been around for a season or two, most casting directors will ask, “Have you ever seen the show before?”
 Even if it’s just one episode, watch it!
 It shows them that you already understand the background and mood of the show, and are more prepared than others who have not.

 I’m not going to dress the same for an MTV hosting audition as I would for a Nickelodeon kid show.
 I usually research hosts who have previously worked for that network to see how they dress and then put my own spin on it.
 Style-wise, if you look like the talent they typically hire, it’ll be much easier to picture you on their network.

 3. Find a way to stand out.

 Whether it’s your unique personality, hilarious jokes, or your mention of a UFC fighter, be different.
 I auditioned for the Home Shopping Network a few months ago and they asked what my favorite things to shop for were.
 I loudly said, “Iconic sports memorabilia,” then talked about my baseball card collection.
 Something tells me the rest of the women in line to audition had a different answer for that one because my agent got a call immediately after the audition.

 4. Nail the actual audition.